-Our 3.5 million members want and expect us to perform well operationally and financially.
+Our 3.3 million members want and expect us to perform well operationally and financially.
 They want to know we have the financial means to cover health care claims regardless of the economy’s ups and downs.
-We’ve built our reserves over seven decades to provide peace of mind to our members.
+We’ve built our reserves over 75 years to provide peace of mind to our members.

-As a mission-driven not-for-profit, we have a unique ability to earn smaller profit margins – averaging 2.1 percent over the past five years – and a responsibility to maintain healthy reserves.
+As a mission-driven not-for-profit, we have a unique ability to earn smaller profit margins – averaging 2.6% over the past five years – and a responsibility to maintain healthy reserves.
 This is especially important because we don’t have access to capital markets and cannot raise funds on an as-needed basis.